 Gallaudet University’s Sorenson Language and Communication Center is designed especially for the deaf and hard of hearing.
 Photo Credit: SmithGroup.

-It might seem counterintuitive, but DeafSpace—a concept developed at Gallaudet University, the internationally known school for the deaf—is not about modifying buildings and public spaces to accommodate people who are deaf and hard of hearing.
-Rather, it’s about approaching design in a way that, from its very inception, embraces and builds on the deaf population’s unique culture.
+It might seem counterintuitive, but DeafSpace—a concept developed at Gallaudet University, the internationally known school for the Deaf—is not about modifying buildings and public spaces to accommodate people who are deaf and hard of hearing.
+Rather, it’s about approaching design in a way that, from its very inception, embraces and builds on the Deaf community's unique culture.

 Empowering a Community